Messiest Reactions To The Extra Spicy Larsa Pippen & Malik Beasley Saga

 But wait, there’s more: multiple other women came out with stories about Malik’s cheating shenanigans in the latest MESSY NBA scandal shockingly not involving Tristan Thompson.

-Even poor Scottie Pippen Jr. is catching the heat from his mother’s messy antics.
-A number of fans have been tweeting at the 20-year-old NBA star about his mom’s situationship with Beasley putting him in a very awkward position.
+Even poor Scottie Pippen Jr. is catching heat for his mom’s messy antics.
+The 20-year-old Vanderbilt student has been receiving a firestorm of tweets regarding his mamma’s situationship with Beasley and it’s putting him in an awkward position.
+Pippen Jr. did however respond to the chit-chatter online, tweeting to social media detectives that everything was all “good.”

+Focused on myself and my goals.
+I’m not responsible for nobody’s actions.
+All good over here.🤞

-Tell us ALLLL your thoughts on the deliciously messy scandal below and peep the absolute messiest reactions on the flip.
+So tell us ALLLL your thoughts on the deliciously messy scandal below and peep the absolute messiest reactions on the flip.

 Comments